dotArthur/ds-powerbi-template-editor/README.md

 ## Description

-The ds-powerbi-template-editor is a web application based on JSONEditor.
+The ds-powerbi-template-editor is a web application based on json-editor/json-editor.
 It's designed to help Microsoft PowerBI users create reusable Theme files.

 ## Installation